 This might seem obvious but I share this because I have countless conversations about the things that hold people back.
-Most people believe it’s a thing, or person, or circumstance that keeps them from breaking through to the next level.
+Most people believe it’s a thing, or person, or circumstance that keeps them from breaking through to the next level of greatness or happiness.

 While addressing these things could help, it won’t SOLVE the underlying issue.

 The possible is deemed possible because of your winning strategy.
 But as there is a realm of possible, there’s the realm of impossible.
 Continuing to deploy your winning strategy to succeed further defines and strengthens the boundary of the impossible.
 So as long as you continue to rely on your winning strategy to succeed, you’ll never break through.